vrandall66/front-end-submissions-public/1811/mod-2/whateverly/barstock.md

 * [ ] Advanced Beginner - README is complete.
 Codebase is organized.
 User stories are completed; however, may be late.
 Some user stories may be unclear or hard to understand.
 Application is close to solving presented problem.

-* [ ] Proficient - Developers turn in user stories on time and iterate on user stories throughout the life of the project, as needed.
+* [X] Proficient - Developers turn in user stories on time and iterate on user stories throughout the life of the project, as needed.
 User stories have enough detail - such that an outside developer could jump right in and help with user stories/tickets.
 Application solves the presented problem.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 Developers may use personas to help guide their user stories.
 Developers may also incorporate other tools to assist in planning - workflow diagrams, story maps, etc.

-Comments: